vtex-apps/currency-selector/docs/README.md

 :warning: **You need to have `vtex.binding-selector@2.x` as a peer dependency.**

-:warning: **In order to the app work correctly on binding bounded accounts, the store has to have this app configured: `vtex.binding-countries@0.x`.
-And all canonical has to contain the rootPath in the URL.**
+:warning: **In order to the app work correctly on binding bounded accounts, the store has to have this app configured: [vtex.binding-countries](https://github.com/vtex-apps/binding-countries/), to ensure that the canonical address for all bindings has the `rootPath` in the URL.**

 ### Step 1 - Installing and Adding the Currency selector app to your theme's peerDependencies